dockstore/dockstore-documentation/docs/advanced-topics/tools-vs-workflows.rst

 History
 -------
 When Dockstore was created, CWL was the first descriptor language we supported.
 CWL has a very clear distinction between a tool and a workflow.
 However, our definition for each does not completely align with the language's specification -- strictly speaking, a CWL CommandLineTool does not require a Docker image, but we require tools to be associated with a Docker image on Dockstore.
-Furthermore, while other descriptor languages do not have separate concepts for tools and workflows, we still maintain a distinction between a tool and a workflow for WDL for legacy reasons.
+Furthermore, while WDL does not have separate concepts for tools and workflows, we still maintain a distinction between a tool and a workflow for WDL for legacy reasons.

 Should I write a tool or a workflow?